Invariance principle and non-compact center foliations: Introduction

-The following theorem can be applied to $C^r$, $r>1$, diffeomorphisms and measures with vanishing center exponents and a local cs$\times$u-product structure: indeed by~\cite{LY85b} and \cite{brown_21}, vanishing center exponents for a $C^r$-diffeomorphism imply that $h^s(f,\mu)=h^u(f,\mu)=h(f,\mu)$. \begin{ltheorem} Let $f$ be a partially hyperbolic, dynamically coherent, quasi-isometric in the center, $C^1$ diffeomorphism and let $\mu$ be an ergodic measure.
+The following theorem can be applied to $C^r$ diffeomorphisms ($r>1$) and measures having vanishing center Lyapunov exponents and local cs$\times$u-product structure (as already mentioned before, vanishing exponents imply $h^s(f,\mu)=h^u(f,\mu)=h(f,\mu)$, see~\cite{LY85b,brown_21}).
+A more precise version will be stated in Section~\ref{ss.continuous-family}.

+\begin{ltheorem} Let $f$ be a partially hyperbolic, quasi-isometric in the center, $C^1$ diffeomorphism and let $\mu$ be an ergodic measure.